 All interview panel recommendations will be forwarded to local board of directors for further support.
-Upon approval of local board of directors, a letter for support should be sent to the Tennessee REALTORS Governmental Affairs department.
+Upon approval of local board of directors, a letter for support should be sent to the Tennessee REALTORS® Governmental Affairs department.
 Letter should include the candidates name, address, position, and funds requested.
+Build on your association's grassroots power with these tools and resources.
+Increase your membership's involvement in the political process.